 2017 Undergraduate Curriculum Redesign

-The Communicative Disorders (CD) program was awarded a grant from the Teagle Foundation to conduct an undergraduate curriculum redesign.
+The Communicative Disorders (CD) department was awarded a grant from the Teagle Foundation to conduct an undergraduate curriculum redesign.
 The curricular innovations were developed in response to unprecedented growth in the undergraduate program over the last two years and with the aim to provide students with the support they need for college and post-college success, particularly for those from first-generation, low-income, and minority backgrounds.
-The goals for the CD program curriculum redesign are threefold.
+The goals for the CD department curriculum redesign are threefold.
 The first is to systematically support students’ fulfillment of the undergraduate requirements consistent with American Speech-Language-Hearing Association (ASHA) accreditation standards so that students may be candidates for graduate studies in Communicative Sciences and Disorders.
 The second is to broaden students’ career and advanced degree options beyond the Communicative Sciences and Disorders field.
 The third is to provide stronger academic support to students, especially students who are first-generation college attendees or who are from under-represented backgrounds.
 As a part of the curriculum redesign, we will be transitioning our undergraduate degree from a Bachelor of Arts to a Bachelor of Science.

 Training & Research on Augmentative and Alternative Communication (AAC)